johanhedin/sdrx/README.md

 sdrx
 ====
 `sdrx` is a simple software defined narrow band AM receiver that uses a RTL-SDR USB dongle as it's hardware part.
-It's main purpous is to act as a experimentation bench for different SDR implementation aspects as decimation, filtering, demodulation, interaction between clock domains, efficent threading and so on. `sdrx` is written in C++ and is continuously tested on x86_64 with Fedora 33 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
+It's main purpous is to act as a test bench for different SDR implementation aspects as decimation, filtering, demodulation, interaction between clock domains, efficent threading and so on. `sdrx` is written in C++ and is continuously tested on x86_64 with Fedora 33 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.

-Requirements
+Build requirements
 ====
 Besides git, gcc, cmake and the standard set of development tools, `sdrx` depend on the following libraries.
 They, and their development parts, need to